 To celebrate the funding of P. R. China.

-National Day parade; folk song competions; charity & voluntary programs.
+National Day parade; folk song competitions; charity & voluntary programs.

-Festivals provides nice oppertunities for foreign tourists to experience the festive China in periods with authentic culturally-steeped atmosphere.
-For instance, the Spring Festival and Mid-Autumn Day pledge visitors a unique access to Chinese history, legends and festival culture in place.
-They will see, taste and enjoy more, compared with tours in normal days.
+Festivals provide nice opportunities for foreign tourists to experience festive China in periods with the authentic culturally-steeped atmosphere.
+For instance, the Spring Festival and Mid-Autumn Festival pledge visitors unique access to Chinese history, legends and festival culture in place.
+They will see, taste and enjoy more, compared with tours on normal days.

-China Odyssey Tours advises visitors to take China Tours on common days, or travel China by taking advantage of Chiristmas, a low tourism season in China, which means better enjoyment with less expenses.
+China Odyssey Tours advises visitors to take China Tours on common days, or travel China by taking advantage of Christmas, a low tourism season in China, which means better enjoyment with fewer expenses.